openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

-For both audio and video transcripts, consider including a text file that learners can download and review using tools such as word processing, screen reader, or literacy software.
+For both audio and video transcripts, consider including a text file that learners can download and review using tools such as word processing, screen reader, magnifier/reflow, or literacy supprt software.
 All learners can use transcripts of media-based learning materials for study and review.

 =====================================================